Mary Pope Osborne is the American author of the Magic Tree House books, a series of brilliant books for kids aged from six to nine years.

 The Magic Tree House series has sold over 7o millions copies around the world since the first book, Valley of the Dinosaurs, was released in 1992.

-There are now a total of 48 books in the Magic Tree House series: the 28 original books plus 20 books in the Merlin Missions series written for slightly older children.
+There are now a total of 48 books in the Magic Tree House series: the 28 original books plus 20 books in the Merlin Missions series which was written for slightly older children.

 Mary Pope Osborne was a published author for ten years before the first Magic Tree House book was published in 1992.